-ARTICLE II.
-Mental Health First Aid
+ARTICLE II: Mental Health First Aid

-- A. Chapters may decrease their percentage completion rate for out of house programming by attending Mental Health First Aid Training - 1.
-For every member of an organization that completes the Mental Health First Aid Training will result in a 2% decrease of out of house programming completion rate percentage. - 2.
-A maximum of 5 members can attend the programming, and only 2 out of the 5 may be freshmen.
+1) Chapters may decrease their percentage completion rate for out of house programming by attending Mental Health First Aid Training

-ARTICLE III.
-Big Training
+- a) For every member of an organization that completes the Mental Health First Aid Training will result in a 2% decrease of Member Development programming completion rate percentage. - b) A maximum of 5 members can attend the programming, and only 2 out of the 5 may be freshmen.

-- A. In order to be considered eligible for becoming a "Big Brother" in the Greek Community at Washington State University, all interested candidates must attend a "Big Training Workshop" facilitated within four (4) weeks of the first day of the academic semester in which they would receive their "Little Brother". - 1.
-There shall be only one (1) Big Training Workshop conducted per semester, unless a second workshop is deemed necessary by the Executive Vice President of the Interfraternity Council. - 2.
-Planning, Facilitating, and Executing each Big Training Workshop shall be the responsibility of the Executive Vice President of the Interfraternity Council. - 3.
-Members of the community not meeting this requirement shall be referred to the Greek Standards Board for trial. - 4.
-Chapters of the community found to be facilitating members not meeting this requirement shall be referred to the Greek Standards Board for trial.
+ARTICLE III: Big Training

-- 5. Notification of each Big Training Workshop shall be given to all constituent chapters at least one (1) month prior to the event. - 6.
-There shall be a test given at the end of the workshop to measure learning.
-Should a potential "Big Brother" NOT pass the test, they will not be eligible to receive a little that semester. - i.
-Upon passing the test, potential "Big Brothers" will be eligible to receive one or more littles for two (2) years following their training.
+- To be considered eligible for becoming a "Big Brother" in the Greek Community at Washington State University, all interested candidates must attend a "Big Training Workshop" facilitated within four (4) weeks of the first day of the academic semester in which they would receive their "Little Brother". - 2) There shall be only one (1) Big Training Workshop conducted per semester, unless a second workshop is deemed necessary by the Executive Vice President of the Interfraternity Council. - 3) Planning, Facilitating, and Executing each Big Training Workshop shall be the responsibility of the Executive Vice President of the Interfraternity Council. - 4) Members of the community not meeting this requirement shall be referred to the Greek Standards Board for trial. - 5) Chapters of the community found to be facilitating members not meeting this requirement shall be referred to the Greek Standards Board for trial. - 6) Notification of each Big Training Workshop shall be given to all constituent chapters at least one (1) month prior to the event. - 7) There shall be a test given at the end of the workshop to measure learning.
+Should a potential "Big Brother" NOT pass the test, they will not be eligible to receive a little that semester. - a) Upon passing the test, potential "Big Brothers" will be eligible to receive one or more littles for two (2) years following their training.

-ARTICLE IV.
-Membership Attendance Requirements
+ARTICLE IV: Membership Attendance Requirements